The Eye on LPCI

 June Exam Schedule

-The final exam schedule has been updated and posted on our exam website.
+You can find the final exam schedule on our exam website.
 Please visit https://sites.google.com/tdsb.on.ca/lawrenceparkci/home and look under the ‘exam schedule’ tab.
 Please also see the ‘resources’ section for LPCI procedures and expectations on absences and missed exams.
 For a direct link to the June exam schedule, please see HERE.
-Exam prep sessions will be posted closer to the exam period.
-If there is something you would like to see us offer for exam support, please share your ideas with guidance!
+Please note: Grade 12 exams will take place the afternoons of June 16 and 17.
+Staff will be available to support other students through tutorials in the afternoon.
+Students who choose to study at home will be expected to check in with their teachers for afternoon attendance.

 Moratorium Period - June 12-17, 2025